 Studio Escalier advises all enrolled students to apply for a yearly museum membership online (Carte Amis du Louvre jeune, professional, famille, etc ), to enter and draw in the Musee du Louvre daily, at no further cost.
 (Costs 15 – 80 euros for annual membership, depending on individual status.)

-Paris drawing programs may also include 1 or 2 lecture-tours inside the collection of the Musee du Louvre.
+Paris drawing programs may also include 1 lecture-tour inside the collection of the Musee du Louvre.
 Lectures are strictly reserved for students only, as the cost of group reservations for lectures is calculated by the total number of heads, and is included in the tuition price.

 Spring at the Louvre will be taught by founding faculty Timothy Stotz and Nicole Michelle Tully.

 See our FACULTY page for instructor biographies and additional portfolio images.